Igbuku

 Igbuku is a community in Ndokwa East Local Government Area of Delta State, Nigeria.
 It is located on the shores of the River Ase.
 Igbuku shares a common boundary with Ofagbe, Ovrode, Ibrede, Aboh, and Ashaka.
-The town is made up of descendants from Ndokwa speaking founders and have over time intertwined in intermarriages with Isoko neighbours, that almost everyone from the town can trace to a mixed ancestry.
-Most early founders were from Ellu, Ovrode, and Aradhe hence most people trace their ancestry to Ellu, Ovrode, and Aradhe.
-There are also migrants from Ellu, Ofagbe, Ibrede, and Aradhe.
-Ndokwa and Isoko languages are the main means of communication.
+The town is made up of descendants from Ellu, Ofagbe, Ibrede and Aradhe with some Ndokwa migrants.
+The native language of the people is Isoko, with some native speakers of Ukwuani.

 Igbuku Town is ruled by the Ozu, who is a recognized, gazetted traditional ruler in Nigeria.
 Igbuku's population is 3,500.
 The town has a primary school, post office, and a maternity/dispensary.
 The roads are passable by car with clear roads to Ibrede, and a new bridge to Aboh.